 - High fiber: Fruits and vegetables, beans, pulses, pasta, rice, oats, and potatoes.

-- Water: At least 2 liters a day in the form of plain water or herbal teas.
+- Water: At least 2 liters of plain water or herbal teas daily.

-Limit items like sugars, processed food, high-fat foods, butter, ghee, meat, cheese, biscuits, and pastries.
+Limit sugars, processed foods, high-fat foods, butter, ghee, meat, cheese, biscuits, and pastries.

 Some practical tips to follow while cooking